-The Bank hereby discloses the capital maintenance information as specified in Bank of Thailand Notification No. SorNorSor 4/2556 dated 2 May 2013 Re: Disclosure of Capital Maintenance Information for Commercial Banks including the Liquidity Coverage Ratio as specified in Bank of Thailand Notification No. SorNorSor 2/2561 Re: Liquidity Coverage Ratio Disclosure Standards dated 25 January 2018.
+The Bank hereby discloses the capital maintenance information for the position as at 31 March 2020 as specified in Bank of Thailand Notification No. SorNorSor 4/2556 dated 2 May 2013 Re: Disclosure of Capital Maintenance Information for Commercial Banks including the Liquidity Coverage Ratio as specified in Bank of Thailand Notification No. SorNorSor 2/2561 Re: Liquidity Coverage Ratio Disclosure Standards dated 25 January 2018.